pali101/NetworkSync/README.md

     - `twitter.ts`: Fetch twiter followings via API
     - `neo4j.ts`: Store users and relations in Neo4j and find mutual followings
     - `index.ts`: CLI interface to interact with the system
+- `frontend/`: Next.js app for the user interface.
 - `tests/`: Contains unit tests for the application.
 - `package.json`: Project dependencies and scripts.
 - `README.md`: Project documentation.